If you have been injured on the job, it’s very important that you seek prompt medical attention. Here’s why.

 Who’ll Pay the Medical Expenses?

 Your employer is generally responsible for paying the medical bills if you’ve been injured on the job.
 If you pay for treatment out of pocket, be sure to include the expenses in your workers’ compensation claim.
-Besides medical expenses, you may also get compensation for lost wages, ongoing care costs, and other reasonable expenses.
+In addition to medical expenses, you may receive compensation for lost wages, ongoing care costs, and other reasonable expenses.

 St. Louis Workers Compensation Lawyers